enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ### Destructuring

-[Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) ([spec](https://262.ecma-international.org/6.0/#sec-destructuring-assignment)) is a language feature of JavaScript that allows you to extract the properties of an object into local variables.
+[Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) ([spec](https://262.ecma-international.org/6.0/#sec-destructuring-assignment)) allows you to extract the properties of an object into local variables.
 The basic syntax is:
 ```js
 const obj = {a: 1, b: 2, c: 3};
 const {a, b} = obj; // == const a = obj.a, b = obj.b;